smitpatel-03/smitpatel-03/README.md

 <img src="coding.gif" alt="Code GIF" align="center" width="400px" height="360px" style="margin-left: 10px">

-- Hey, My self Smit Patel, an MERN stack developer, I do every work with my heart and perfection.
+- Hey, My self Smit Patel, a MERN stack developer, I do every work with my heart and perfection.
 - Some people love the coding but i am passionate about my coding, you know what after some time love can be decrease but passion "Never".

   Talking about my other hobbies, I love Working Out by my self, learing about new Technologies and <strong>Teaching </strong>.